 Let’s discuss about parallel computing and hardware architecture of parallel computing in this post.
 Note that there are two types of computing but we only learn parallel computing here.
 As we are going to learn parallel computing for that we should know following terms.

-The two fundamental and dominant models of computing are sequential and parallel.
+- Era of computing – The two fundamental and dominant models of computing are sequential and parallel.
 The sequential computing era began in the 1940s and the parallel (and distributed) computing era followed it within a decade.

+- Computing – So, now the question arises that what is Computing?
 Computing is any goal-oriented activity requiring, benefiting from, or creating computers.
 Computing includes designing, developing and building hardware and software systems; designing a mathematical sequence of steps known as an algorithm; processing, structuring and managing various kinds of information

-Following are two types of computing :
+- Type of Computing – Following are two types of computing :